7 Tips for Getting Back to Your Yoga Practice After an Injury

 So, what’s the first step in getting back to your yoga practice after an injury?
 Before returning to yoga practice, speak with your doctor.
 Although this may seem obvious, it’s an important step in a healthy recovery.

-If you jump back into a strenuous workout too soon, there’s a good chance that you’ll make your injury worse resulting in a longer recovery period.
+If you jump back into a strenuous workout too soon, there’s a good chance that you’ll make your injury worse.
+This will result in a longer recovery period.

 Meditation